leticiasales/dev-rails-vortigo/README.md

  Quando a string de entrada for: 123N
  O retorno esperado é: (999, 999)

- Quando a string de entrada for: N2147483647N
- O retorno esperado é: (999, 999)
+ Quando a string de entrada for: N2147483647N (*This test was modified) O retorno esperado é: (999, 999)

  Quando a string de entrada for: NNI